-If you think for one minute that the future of our water and the build of nuclear submarines doesn’t have the potential to directly affect you, then could you have blinkers on?
+If you think for one minute that the future of our water, the QUALITY of our water and the build of nuclear submarines doesn’t have the potential to directly affect you, then could you have blinkers on?

 Could the submarines have anything to do with oil reserves and resources in the South China Sea?

 For anyone with no blinkers on, that is self-evident of the direction things are taking for the future of Humankind if we do not EVOLVE and take our blinkers off.

 P.S If you enjoyed reading this, you might enjoy reading Japan: A Culture of Humility & Respect – The Walking Anthropologist

 or How Things Are Done & Symbiotic Relationships